ARM-software/progress64/README.md

 "Lock-less" means that individual operations will not block (wait for other threads) but the whole data structure is not lock-free in the academic sense (e.g. linearizable, kill-tolerant).
 Example, an acquired slot in a reorder buffer must eventually be released or later released slots will not be retired and the reorder buffer will fill up.
 Acquire and release operations never block (so non-blocking in some limited sense) but the reorder buffer as a whole is neither lock-free nor obstruction-free.
 "Lock-free" and "wait-free" have the standard definitions from computer science.
+(1) Blocking (using per-bucket locks) on Armv7ve due to missing support for 128-bit atomic operations.

 ### Spin Locks & other blocking functions
 ----